gdmgent/Teaching-consensus/docs/consensus-css.md

 ## Principles
 When teaching CSS, we should follow a few key principles.
  - Accessibility is the norm, not an afterthought
- - Mobile-first responsiveness: Responsiveness is not an option, it is the foundation of CSS.
+ - Responsiveness is not an option, it is the foundation of CSS.
  - Readability and maintainability are more important then keeping your code DRY.
  - New specifications of CSS should only be taught when it is **certain** that the spec will be widely used by the time the student finishes their education with us.